 In Alaska during the winter months, rental car companies typically offer vehicles equipped with winter-ready features, but the specifics may vary depending on the company and the type of vehicle.
 It’s always a good idea to check for winter-ready features with the rental agency when booking, particularly if you’re renting a smaller or economy car.
 Here’s what you can generally expect:

-- Winter Tires: Many rental car companies in Alaska will equip their vehicles with winter tires (also known as snow tires or studded tires) during the winter season.
+- Winter Tires: Most rental car companies in Alaska will equip their vehicles with winter tires (also known as snow tires or studded tires) during the winter season.
 Winter tires – or at least all-season tires with good tread – offer better traction on snow and ice, making them essential for safe driving.

 - Ice Scraper: An ice scraper is commonly included in rental cars in Alaska in winter, as it’s a basic tool for dealing with frost and ice buildup.
 However, if it’s not provided, it’s a good idea to ask for it or bring your own.